Briojas/CL-EA-MQTT-Relay/README.md

 This template shows basic usecases of an external adapter connecting a Smart Contract to an MQTT Broker.
 It can be ran locally, or in Docker.

+First Term
+: This is the definition of the first term.

+Second Term
+: This is one definition of the second term.
+: This is another definition of the second term.

 ## External Adapter Setup
 1. Download and unzip the repo
 2. Install dependencies: